xieyuheng/inner/source/_posts/note/category-theory/categorical-semantics.md

 The validity of a group of introduction rules and elimination rule will be ensured by adjoint functors.

-## Set theory

-It is important to use the category of sets to gain intuitions about universal constructions in category in general, just like in programming, it is important to understand concrete examples before designing an abstract class.

-It it true that every universal constructions can be understand in the category of sets?
-It it right that every universal constructions should be understand in the category of sets first?

 ## Context

 Context is the same as telescope (of de Bruijn).